 If your credit report has already been damaged (inquiries you did not make, accounts you did not open have been placed on your report), go through the normal credit repair procedures to have these items removed.
 Point out that you have already placed a fraud alert on your report to strengthen your case.
 For items you cannot immediately remove, you may want to ask the credit bureaus to change the status of disputed accounts to "disputed."

 If your credit cards have been stolen, it's important that you act quickly to prevent as much responsibility for fraudulent charges as possible.
 Call your creditors on the phone and follow up your call with the facts in writing.
 Most creditors will issue replacement cards with new account numbers for your own accounts that have been used fraudulently with no trouble, if you act immediately.
 If fraudulent charges have been made to your accounts, at the very most you will be responsible for no more than 50 dollars.

 Important Note: Ask that old accounts be processed as "account closed at consumer's request."
 This is better than "card lost or stolen" because when this statement is reported to credit bureaus, it can be interpreted as blaming you for the loss.
-I'm not sure about this, but I believe your credit score takes a hit with a lost or stolen status.

 Finally, carefully monitor your mail and credit card bills for evidence of new fraudulent activity, in case your thief comes back to haunt you.

 Notify Your Banks

 If you have had your ATM card, bank checks stolen or bank accounts set up fraudulently, close your accounts immediately.
 It is also wise to report it to any of the the following check verification companies your bank uses.
 Don't rely on them to do this.